HS Handbook

 TARDINESS

+Students are expected to be to each class on time throughout the day.
 Students will be counted tardy if they are not in class according to classroom procedures when the final bell rings.
 Any student tardy to first hour class will report to the office before going to class for determination of the validity of the tardy.
 All first period tardies will be dealt with by the principal.
 All other tardies for 2nd period through 8th periods will be handled by the individual teacher.
 Students arriving after 8:30 will be considered absent.
 Any student detained by a teacher must obtain a pass from the teacher for admittance to the next class or be subject to an assigned tardy.
 A student more than 20 minutes tardy to a class will be considered absent.
-A third and fourth tardy will result in 30 minutes detentions each to be assigned by the teacher.
-A fifth tardy and beyond will be referred to the office for further disciplinary action.
-Tardies beyond four may result in a parent staffing, attendance detention, or suspension.
-Excessive tardies may also be dealt with through the court system if deemed necessary.
+A third and fourth tardy will result in 30-minute detentions each to be assigned by the teacher.
+A fifth tardy and beyond will result in 1 hour of detention.
+Students who reach 10 tardies and beyond for an individual class will receive on day of ISS for each tardy moving forward.
+Tardies reset at semester.

 CANCELLATION OF SCHOOL